The Isle of Dogs (play): Later references

 The image of The Isle of Dogs conjured up a society ruined by envy, and Nashe also refers to Sirius the dog star in Summer's Last Will and Testament in relation to the dog days of July.
-Richard Lichfield was to taunt Nashe with this in his The Trimming of Thomas Nash gentleman.
+Richard Lichfield was to taunt Nashe with this in his The Trimming of Thomas Nash Gentleman.

+In modern writing, the novel D.O.G.S by M. A. Bennett references The Isle of Dogs, becoming a major part of the series.